tolo/InterfaCSS/README.markdown

     * Using a [view definition file](#ViewDefinitionFile), you can set the style classes of the elements in the definition file and load it like this:
         `self.view = [ISSViewBuilder loadViewHierarchyFromMainBundleFile:@"views.xml" withFileOwner:self];`

-* Update styles as you go
+* Update styles as you go:
     * At any time you can add or remove style classes using the methods provided in the category [`UIView+InterfaCSS.h`](InterfaCSS/UI/UIView+InterfaCSS.h).

     * Whenever the styles of a view are changed, InterfaCSS will re-apply styles automatically.
 However in other cases, for instance if a view is thrown around in the view hierarchy (i.e. moved to a new super view), you will have to manually tell InterfaCSS to re-apply styles.
 You can do this by invoking the method `applyStylingISS` in [`UIView+InterfaCSS.h`](InterfaCSS/UI/UIView+InterfaCSS.h).
 You can also use an `ISSRootView` as the root of a view (sub) tree - this class makes sure that styling is applied whenever the view moves to a new super view, window or if the `frame` property is changed is changed (you can create one using the method `[ISSViewBuilder rootViewWithStyle:]` for instance).